• Food Allergy Retreat

 blue grape and roasted garlic bread 14.jpg

 This is a pretty unique bread recipe.
 Not the idea of a grape bread; that concept has been done time and again.
-What’s unique about it is the combination of light, crunchy, golden bread that’s chewy where the grapes and garlic melt into the dough.
+What’s unique about it is the combination of light, crunchy, golden focaccia that’s chewy where the grapes and garlic melt into the dough.
 It’s very thin, crisp, and rich with flavor and colour.

 blue grape and roasted garlic bread 5.jpg